-The YesWelder MIG-250Pro-AL doesn’t require a spool gun to weld aluminum.
+The YesWelder MIG-250Pro-SG doesn’t require a spool gun to weld aluminum, but it is spool gun compatible.
 Equipping the welder with a 100% Argon gas, a U-type wire roller, special A+ tips, and a graphene liner lets you weld aluminum without a spool gun.

 Image shows graphene liner from YesWelder MIG250-PRO-AL

 This has several advantages.
 The spool gun is heavy, bulky, and prevents accessing tight corners.
 Additionally, it limits you to smaller capacity spools.
 Aluminum wire is expensive, so it’s more cost-effective to use a larger spool that can fit into MIG-250Pro.

 Spool guns do have an advantage if you need to use very long leads because they drastically reduce the aluminum wire travel path.
 Additionally, if using a standard MIG wire feeding mechanism, there is some tinkering involved around setting the drive-roll tension.